Evolution of Preferences in Multiple Populations: Partial Observability

-\begin{proof} Let $(a^*_1,a^*_2)$ be a strict Nash equilibrium of $G$, and suppose that it is not stable for some $p\in (0, 1)$.
+\begin{proofEnd} Let $(a^*_1,a^*_2)$ be a strict Nash equilibrium of $G$, and suppose that it is not stable for some $p\in (0, 1)$.
 We will show that $(a^*_1,a^*_2)$ is not Pareto efficient with respect to $\pi$.
-Assume that for each $i\in \{1,2\}$, the $i$-th population consists of the only type $\theta^*_i$ for which $a^*_i$ is the strictly dominant strategy, and denote this configuration by $(\mu, b, s)$.
-Hence the focal set will be nonempty in any post-entry environment after mutants enter.
-Our assumption implies that the aggregate outcome of $(\mu,b,s)$ is $(a^*_1,a^*_2)$, and so this configuration $(\mu, b, s)$ is unstable for the degree $p$.
-This means that there exists some chance for a mutant sub-profile $\witilde{\theta}_J$ to gain a fitness advantage over the incumbents.
+For each $i\in \{1,2\}$, consider the $i$-th population consisting of the only type $\theta^*_i$ for which $a^*_i$ is the strictly dominant strategy, and denote this configuration by $(\mu, b, s)$.
+Then the aggregate outcome of $(\mu,b,s)$ is $(a^*_1,a^*_2)$, and hence this configuration $(\mu, b, s)$ is not stable for some $p\in (0, 1)$.
+This means that there exists some chance for a mutant sub-profile $\witilde{\theta}_J$ to gain an evolutionary advantage over the incumbents in an imperfectly observable environment.
+Besides, it is obvious that after any entry, the focal set must be nonempty.